Patient Responsibility

 4. Ask the plan to update the pharmacy.
 Make sure your plan sends updated eligibility information to your pharmacy so the correct copay is applied on your next fill.
 Ask the plan representative to confirm this has been done before you hang up.

 5. If your plan says you don’t qualify, verify with Medicare.
 Call 1-800-MEDICARE (1-800-633-4227) and ask them to confirm your Extra Help eligibility.
-Medicare can also send a “best available evidence” letter to your plan proving your LIS status.
+Under CMS’s Best Available Evidence (BAE) policy, your Part D plan must accept documentation that proves your LIS status (such as a Medicaid award letter, an SSI letter, or a state document showing dual eligibility) and update your cost-sharing accordingly.
 You can also call Social Security at 1-800-772-1213 to check your records.

 6. File a grievance if the plan won’t fix it.
 If your plan refuses to apply the correct copay or issue a refund, file a formal grievance with the plan.
 You can also contact your State Health Insurance Assistance Program (SHIP) at shiphelp.org for free one-on-one help, or call 1-800-MEDICARE to report the problem.